Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Background

-The right network architecture can significantly improve the resilience of agent policies. \mycite{huang_exploring_2021} shows that larger models can be less robust, while reducing the capacity of deeper layers enhance robustness.
-Moreover \mycite{wierstra2007solving,zhang2021robust} have shown that recurrent architectures improve resilience by limiting the impact of perturbations in single timeframe observations since a sequence is used at each inference, and changes in dynamics of the environment can also be detected by such recurrent architecture.
+\paragraph*{Robust Architecture}\ \\ The right network architecture can significantly improve the resilience of agent policies. \mycite{huang2021exploring} shows that larger models can be less robust, while reducing the capacity of deeper layers enhances robustness.
+Moreover, \cite{wierstra2007solving} and \cite{zhang2021robust} have shown that recurrent architectures improve resilience by limiting the impact of perturbations in single-timeframe observations since a sequence is used at each inference, and changes in environment dynamics can also be detected by such a recurrent architecture. \mycite{nie2024improve} employs a novel architecture for the policy network that incorporates global $L_\infty$ Lipschitz continuity and provides a convenient method to enhance policy robustness based on the output margin.
+In the broader vision domain, \mycite{bai2021transformers} demonstrates that transformers are not inherently more adversarially robust than CNNs.
+Still, they exhibit superior robustness to distribution shifts, suggesting architectural choices strongly influence robustness properties.